-The volunteer leadership team working with the TDS (Team Development Specialist) is encouraged to develop the volunteer hosting structure that works best for their area and circumstances.
+The volunteer leadership team working with the Regional Field Specialist (RFS) is encouraged to develop the volunteer hosting structure that works best for their area and circumstances.

 - Ensure hosting placement goals are met by the Team

-- Collaborate with team, chapter/local volunteers, and TDS to gather information regarding hosting potential of the team to create and implement a hosting recruitment plan
+- Collaborate with team, chapter/local volunteers, and RFS to gather information regarding hosting potential of the team to create and implement a hosting recruitment plan

 - Work with the team in ensuring schools have local AFS contacts to maintain quality relationships with administrators and faculty